-A morning routine by far, is the best way to create consistency.
-Even if the rest of your day gets chaotic, if you can maintain the morning routine you can tackle the rest of your day much better.
-Include some creativity in that morning routine like a journal prompt writing or looking for new creative resources that you can add to your creative list.
+By far, a morning routine is the best way to establish consistency.
+Even if the rest of your day becomes chaotic, maintaining your morning routine will help you tackle the day more effectively.
+Incorporate creativity into your morning routine, such as journal prompt writing or exploring new creative resources to add to your list.

 Don't let these ideas pass you by!
-When you are not near a pen and pad, make your phone useful and use your digital note pad and capture those "random" thoughts or ideas that sprinkle in throughout your day.
-I can't tell you how often I have captured blog post ideas just off this idea alone!
+When you are not near a pen and pad, make your phone useful by using your digital notepad to capture those 'random' thoughts or ideas that sprinkle in throughout your day.
+I can't tell you how often I have captured blog post ideas based on this idea alone!
 It may not make a lot of sense now, but you can build on the ideas at a later time and not miss the creative opportunity.

-I suggest paper, journal, notepads, a few books, coloring books, crossword, puzzles, magazines, glue stick, scissors, or anything that you can easily bring along with you.
+I suggest paper, journals, notepads, a few books, coloring books, crossword puzzles, magazines, a glue stick, scissors, or anything that you can easily bring along with you.
 On a break at work or at home, the moment you feel the need to do something creative, it's already there.
 Make this your very own personal creativity inspiration tote.
-You may not have an entire space at home dedicated to your craft, hobby or art practice, but you can create one!
+You may not have an entire space at home dedicated to your craft, hobby, or art practice, but you can create one!

 In-person or virtual, explore groups or meet-ups that create things that you want to try.
 A connection with like minds is very helpful in your creative journey.
-If you'd like to learn more about this group that I created, you can read more information here.
+If you'd like to learn more about upcoming workshops for the month, I keep an active list of online ideas here.

-You may not be in a season to designate an entire day but if you can designate a few hours a week, that's a beautiful start!
-Again, if it makes it into your morning routine and that's all you can manage right now, that is great!
-If you have the opportunity to take a whole day and devote to being creative, give it that time and see where it takes you.
+You may not be in a season where you can designate an entire day, but if you can allocate a few hours a week, that's a beautiful start!
+If it fits into your morning routine and that's all you can manage right now, that's great!
+If you have the opportunity to dedicate a whole day to being creative, then invest that time and see where it takes you.

 If you'd like to explore this topic more, here are some additional resources that might also be helpful: